Vendor vs Supplier: What’s the Difference?

 Differences Between Suppliers vs Vendors

-A supplier is a vital business partner that offers specialized goods, services, or raw materials to another organization, commonly for manufacturing needs.
+Suppliers are vital business partners that offers specialized goods, services, or raw materials to another organization, commonly for manufacturing needs.
 Conversely, a vendor, often considered a type of supplier, is an entity that directly sells finished products or services to consumers or businesses.

-Understanding the roles and differences between suppliers and vendors is crucial for businesses to effectively manage their supply chains and ensure a seamless flow of goods and services from production to consumption.
+Understanding the roles and differences between vendors and suppliers is crucial for businesses to effectively manage their supply chains and ensure a seamless flow of goods and services from production to consumption.

 • Types of Supplier and Vendor Relationships